onthebusiness/harelang.org/content/tutorials/introduction.md

       	fmt::printfln("Player 3: ({}, {})", player3.0, player3.1)!;
       };
   details: |
-      One of the composite types supported by Hare is structs, which define a *structured* value which is made up of other values.
-In this example, we show two ways of using structs: first manually, and then by using a user-defined type.
+      Structs are one of the composite types supported by Hare.
+These define a *structured* value which is made up of other values in a certain order.
+In this example, we show two ways of using structs: first manually, and then by using a user-defined type, for player1 and player2 respectively.
+We can access the *fields* of the struct by using the `.` operator.

+      Note the "type coords" declaration above the main function: this defines a type named "coords".
+This can be used for any type, not just structs.
+This type is equivalent to the hand-written struct used for the player1 variable, but by giving it a name we can skip the types for each *field* and re-order them if we so desire.
+The other player, player1, is using an *anonymous*, or un-named, struct type.

+      player3 is defined with a *tuple* type, which is very similar to a struct, but does not name its fields.
+They are accessed by their ordinal position, starting from zero, instead of their names.
 - section: Memory management
 - title: Stack allocation & pass by reference
   sample: |